Course Title: Master of Science in Culinary Innovation and Food Product Development

 If English is not your first language you will need to provide evidence of your English language proficiency as detailed on our website.
-Applicants for this programme should have a minimum IELTS (Academic Version) English Proficiency of 7 overall (or equivalent) with nothing less than 6 in each component.
+Applicants for this course should have a minimum IELTS (Academic Version) English Proficiency of 7 overall (or equivalent) with nothing less than 6 in each component.

 There are nine core modules, an optional module and a dissertation.
 Full-time learners undertake the modules over three semesters.
-Part-time learners undertake the modules over five semesters.

 The following modules are currently offered:

-- Technology and Innovation Management
+• Technology & Innovation Management

-- Life Cycle and Therapeutic Nutrition
+• Life Cycle and Therapeutic Nutrition

-- Marketing Communications and Consumer Behaviour
+• Marketing Communications and Consumer Behaviour

 • Advanced Molecular Gastronomy

 • Sustainable Food Systems

-- Reading Historic Cookbooks
+• Reading Historic Cookbooks

 Full-time learners have an average of twelve contact hours per week.
 Modules will normally be on Monday and Wednesday.
 In addition, there may be a requirement for learners to attend on other occasions and at other times.
 In general students complete 30 ECTS in Semester 1 (Sept-Jan), 30 in Semester 2 (Feb-May) and 30 in Semester 3 (June-Aug) for the dissertation.
 The course starts in September.